HendrikStrobelt/LSTMVis/README.md

 ## Credits

-LSTMVis is a collaborative project of Hendrik Strobelt, Alexander 'Sasha' Rush, Sebastian Gehrmann, and Bernd Huber at Harvard SEAS.
+LSTMVis is a collaborative project of Hendrik Strobelt, Sebastian Gehrmann, Bernd Huber, Hanspeter Pfister, and Alexander Rush at Harvard SEAS.